protontypes/open-sustainable-technology/README.md

 - [rrricanes](https://github.com/ropensci/rrricanes) - An R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
 - [FrEDI](https://github.com/USEPA/FrEDI) - Estimates economic damages and impacts from climate change and sea level rise through the 21st century.
 - [FACTS](https://github.com/radical-collaboration/facts) - Repository for the Framework for Accessing Changes To Sea-level.
-- [FLOODPY](https://github.com/kleok/FLOODPY) - A free and open-source python toolbox for mapping of floodwater.
+- [FLOODPY](https://github.com/kleok/FLOODPY) - A free and open-source Python toolbox for mapping of floodwater.
 - [Tropical Cyclone Risk Model](https://github.com/GeoscienceAustralia/tcrm) - A statistical-parametric model for assessing wind hazard from tropical cyclones.
 - [OpenQuake](https://github.com/gem/oq-engine) - Allows users to compute seismic hazard and seismic risk of earthquakes on a global scale.
 - [OasisPiWind](https://github.com/OasisLMF/OasisPiWind) - PiWind is a wind storm model for a small area of the UK.